-While there are many processes and forms required to stay in compliance with the government as a wine business, the TTB Report of Wine Premises Operations (or the TTB’s Form 5120.17, formerly known as the 702) may be one of the most frustrating and confusing to fill out.
+While there are many processes and forms required to stay in compliance with the government as a wine or cider business, the TTB Report of Wine Premises Operations (or the TTB’s Form 5120.17, formerly known as the 702) may be one of the most frustrating and confusing to fill out.
 And, unfortunately, many wineries find out the hard way that doing things manually can take hours, days, or even weeks depending on your experience level.

 In this post, we’ll go through some of the basics about when the form is due, what’s required, and how you can save yourself the headache (and time) of filling it out manually.